margvo/margvo.github.io/_posts/blog/2016-11-12-my first-post.markdown

 title:  "My first post!"
 date:   2016-11-13 00:05:25
 categories: blog
+description: Nothing special, I'm just trying to understand how the Markdown language works.
 ---

 This is my first post where I just want to impress you with my Markdown skills.
 At the moment I'm writing this post, I'm 5 days away (time sure does fly) from deadline to submit the first assignment in the course "Client-based Web programming".